 My payment is due on the 4th of the month, however this month the 4th is a federal holiday.
 I generally mail my payments to the bank.
 Why don’t they change the due date on the bill?

 - The due date must be the same day each month.
 The due date could be set as the last day of the month or it could be a specific date in the month, such as the 4th.

 - The payment cut-off time generally cannot be earlier than 5:00 p.m. on the due date.

 - If the payment due date falls on a weekend or a holiday when the bank does not accept or receive mailed payments, then any mailed payment received by the bank before the cut-off time on the next business day would be considered an on-time payment.

 Since you mail your payments, you would have until the cut-off time on the next business day to make your timely payment.
 However, if the bank accepts or receives payments on the due date by a method other than mail, such as electronic or telephone payments, and you make a payment using that other method, you would still need to make the payment by the due date.

 If you followed the payment requirements and you were still charged a late payment fee, you can dispute the charge with the bank.
-Notify your bank in writing using the billing error notice instructions, which should be on the back of the periodic credit card statement.
-Be sure to use the address specified after "Send Billing Inquiries to:" on the back of the statement.
+Notify your bank in writing using the billing error notice instructions, which should be on the back of the monthly billing statement.
+Be sure to use the address specified after “Send Billing Inquiries to:” on the back of the billing statement.
 This is usually not the same address where you send your payment.